Advance Aviation Jet

 Advance Aviation Jet (Advance Jet) is a Thai air charter operation registered in Bangkok, Thailand.
 Established in 2011, the company is specialized in business jet management and operation, as well as in other aviation-related activities, including consulting, flight support and ground handling.
 It works in partnership with three subsidiaries: Advance Aviation, SkyDance and Universal Aviation (Thailand).

 An operations control center is located at Advance Aviation Jet's headquarters in Bangkok, Don Mueang International Airport.

 History

-Advance Aviation Jet was begun in February 2011 by Chai Nasylvanta, four years after the successful inception of Advance Aviation Company Limited.
+Advance Aviation Jet was founded in February 2011 by Chai Nasylvanta, four years after the successful inception of Advance Aviation Company Limited.
 Advance Aviation Jet received an AOC (air operator certificate) from the CAAT (Civil Aviation Authority of Thailand, formerly known as the DCA).

 In October 2011, beginning with a registered capital of 150 million baht (approximately 5 million US dollars) and 550 million baht (approximately 16 million US dollars) subordinated loan from shareholders, the company operated without any external commercial debt, including aircraft acquisition in cash.

-In early 2015, Advance Jet had formed a joint venture with Universal Weather and Aviation Corporation, the Houston-based Ground Handling and Trip Support, called Universal Aviation (Thailand) Co., Ltd., under the motto "where sky and safety meet."
+In early 2015, Advance Jet formed a joint venture with Universal Weather and Aviation Corporation, the Houston-based Ground Handling and Trip Support, called Universal Aviation (Thailand) Co., Ltd., under the motto "where sky and safety meet."
 The company was a dedicated Gulfstream operator.